aboutcode-org/aboutcode-toolkit/USAGE.rst

     '/home/about_files/'** contains all the ABOUT files
     '/home/attribution/attribution.html' is the user's output path
-    '/home/project/component_list.csv' is the INVENTORY_LOCATION that user want to be generated
+    '/home/project/component_list.csv' is the inventory that user want to be generated

 ::